dancer1325/hashicorp/vault/CLI/sampleCLICommands.md

 * Token
   * `vault token create`
     * Create a new root token, from another one
+  * `vault token create -type=batch`
+    * Create a batch token (By default a service token would be created)
   * `vault token create -policy='kv-policy'`
     * Create a token, attaching a policy and the default policy
   * `vault token create -policy='kv-policy' -period=24h`
     * Create a periodic token, attaching a policy and the default policy
       * Periodic, because max_ttl isn't specified
-  * `vault token create -policy='kv-policy' -ttl=60m`
+  * `vault token create -policy='kv-policy' -ttl=60m -explicit-max-ttl=24h`
-    * Create a token, attaching a policy and the default policy, and specifying ttl
+    * Create a token, attaching a policy and the default policy, and specifying ttl and max_ttl
   * `vault token create -policy='kv-policy' -use-limit=2`
     * Create a token use limits, attaching a policy and the default policy
   * `vault token create -policy='kv-policy' -orphan`